alexvcasillas/cratebox/README.md

-# Typestore
+# CrateBox

-TypeStore is an Opinionated State Management library for no particular UI library.
+CrateBox is an Opinionated State Management library for no particular UI library.

 # Contents